prakhar30/Tic-Tac-Toe-BE/Docs/backend.md

    - Establish a WebSocket connection to the server when the game page loads.
    - Listen for messages from the server and update the game state accordingly.

 ## Authentication
-- Use JWT (JSON Web Tokens) for user authentication.
+- Use PASETO (Platform-Agnostic Security Tokens) for user authentication instead of JWT.
-- Secure endpoints with middleware to check for valid tokens.
+- Secure endpoints with middleware to check for valid PASETO tokens using the library at `github.com/o1egl/paseto`.

 ## gRPC Server Setup
 - Define proto files for each service.